iamonnox/tradecontrol/docs/tc_assets.md

 The mentality behind the definition of a [Business Entity](tc_profit_and_loss.md#business-entity) in Company Law is identical to that behind land ownership.
 The connection between capitalism and agriculture has been known since the Industrial Revolution (IR).
 David Ricardo, who was born during the revolution, pointed out in his book *Principles of Political Economy and Taxation*, published in 1817, that the structure of the industrial factory was drawn from techniques learnt by wealthy landowners capitalising their land.
 Throughout the 18th century, hundreds of hated Enclosure Acts issued by Parliament transferred communal land into the possession of these wealthy landowners; land that will never be returned.
 According to Ricardo, the resulting three agrarian classes of owner, renter/farmer and labourer were the foundation for the industrial equivalents of Shareholder, Management/Machinery and Worker.
 Therefore, to see where this Asset Layer is coming from, we need to look back to the Agricultural Revolution that preceded it.

 The first ever farmer projects an abstract plane onto the open field, initialising the Agricultural Revolution (AR).
 His projected interface destroys its native ecological state by ploughing the soil and planting his crop.
 He tends to his territory, protects it and watches it grow.
 Then at seasons end, a fine harvest and festivities; crop failure and starvation; or something in between.
 So, this farmer wants to know one thing: how much has he harvested (P&L)?
-I depict this agrarian dynamic in **Figure 3**.
+The agrarian process is depicted in **Figure 3**.

 ![Agricultural Revolution](../img/assets_agricultural_revolution.png)

 Ricardo understood that the Enclosure Acts changed this ten-thousand-year-old bucolic situation.
 Looking at **Figure 3**, if you were a farmer trying to purchase the land, you might think that its value is in the wealth it is able to generate.
 The value will be determined by productive output (supply) and how much the market is prepared to pay for the produce (demand).
 However, calculating land value does not mean much if it is commonly owned.
 Enclosure was not imposed by farmers trying to privately own the land they tilled, but merchants and aristocrats.
 Their corrupt MPs and lawyers created legislation for the state backed theft of the Commons from the British people and pushed it through Parliament.
 But instead of turning the peasants into serfs, they created artificial scarcity.
 Land, not crops, became the tradable commodity, the source of wealth, and the land was rented out.

 By the end of the IR, three quarters of all farmers were tenants.
-Tenant farmers organised food production in accordance with **Figure 4**, which was is same as before, only now they had to pay rent to their landlord who was nowhere to be seen.
+Tenant farmers organised food production in accordance with **Figure 4**, which was the same as before, only now they had to pay rent to their landlord who was nowhere to be seen.
 Increases in rent could only be paid for by increases in productive output.

 ![Land Capitalisation](../img/assets_land_capitalisation.png)